 Orange County Eye Injury Attorney

-If you or someone you love has experienced an eye injury resulting in partial or total vision loss, the Orange County eye injury lawyer at Aitken * Aitken * Cohn help you get the compensation you deserve for your pain and suffering.
-Please contact us today to speak with a qualified Orange County eye injury attorney who can examine your case at no cost and discuss your legal rights and options.
+If you or a loved one has suffered an eye injury resulting in partial or total vision loss, the experienced eye injury lawyers at Aitken * Aitken * Cohn can help you secure the compensation you deserve for your pain and suffering.
+Contact us today to consult with a qualified Orange County eye injury attorney who can review your case at no charge and discuss your legal rights and options.

-• Blows to the eye.
-This includes the eye area being struck by a hard object, and can effect the muscles and bones that surround the eye.
-Blows to the eye may also cause bleeding inside of the eye.
+- Blows to the Eye: These occur when the eye area is struck by a hard object, potentially affecting the surrounding muscles and bones.
+Blows to the eye may also lead to internal bleeding within the eye.

-• Radiation.
-Ultraviolet rays from the sun can cause harm to your eyes just like they do your skin.
-Too much UV radiation exposure for the eyes can lead to light sensitivity, red eyes, tearing, and more.
+- Radiation Exposure: Ultraviolet rays from the sun can harm the eyes similarly to how they affect the skin.
+Excessive UV radiation can cause light sensitivity, redness, tearing, and other issues.

 Causes of Eye Injury